 Activities for 100th Day of School

 The 100th day of school is full of excitement and is truly a milestone for the school year!
-This blog post shares 7 activities for 100 days of school, using materials that you likely already have in your classroom!
-Plus, THREE 100 Days of School FREEBIES just for you!
-Happy 100th Day!!
+This blog post shares 7 activities for 100 days of school, using materials that you likely already have in your classroom.
+Plus I’m giving you 3 epic freebies, so your 100th day is already planned out!

 Most of these activities use materials you likely have in your classroom already, but if you come across an item you don’t have, click here to check out the 100th day supply list!